 Ipswich Town’s record defeat came in 1963.
 In the First Division, Fulham beat Ipswich 10-1.
 The club’s record Premier League defeat came against Manchester United in 1995, United winning 9-0.

 The highest attendance at Portman Road is recorded as 38,010, the number of spectators that watched Ipswich Town play Leeds United in the FA Cup in 1975.

 Ipswich Town players past and present have included some of the most well known names and best in English football.
 These include Bill Baxter, Kevin Beattie, Terry Butcher, Ray Crawford, Allan Hunter, Paul Mariner, Mick Mills, Arnold Muhren, Frans Thijssen and John Wark.

-The current Ipswich Town player of the year is Bartosz Bialkowski.
+The current Ipswich Town player of the year is Bartosz Bialkowski, who has won the award for three consecutive seasons.
 Since 1973, the Ipswich Town player that has won the most player of the year awards is John Wark.
 Wark won the award in 1989,1990,1992 and 1994.

 Many players have played international football whilst playing club football at Ipswich Town.
 Billy Reed was the first Ipswich Town player to be capped for his country, appearing for Wales in 1954.
 Ipswich Town’s first England player was Ray Crawford, who earned his first cap in 1961.
 Mick Mills, though, is the most capped England player whilst still playing club football for Ipswich, making 42 appearances for England whilst on Ipswich’s books.
 Allan Hunter is the most capped player, with 47 caps for Northern Ireland.